-- 1 Return to the Gradient panel and reapply the gradient (click the Gradient button).
-The last gradient used will be reapplied. - 2 In the Gradient panel, select a gradient stop. - 3 In Double-click the color stop to edit the color.
+- Return to the Gradient panel and reapply the gradient (click the Gradient button).
+The last gradient used will be reapplied. - 2 Double-click the color stop to edit the color.

 Even though a gradient swatch may be highlighted in the Swatches panel, editing gradient colors never affects the gradient swatch.
 The only way to edit the gradient swatch is to drag a gradient box out of the Tools panel or Gradient panel, and hold down Alt (Windows) or Option (Mac OS) while dropping it on the existing gradient swatch in the Swatches panel.